makabongwe47/alx-system_engineering-develops/0x01-shell_permissions/README.md

-Set the mode of the file
+Set the mode of one file to be the same as that of another file